 There are even more street art destinations to be found in London if you hunt them out.

-Please note that while these city farms offer free entry, they often rely on donations to support their operations and maintain their facilities.
-It’s also a good idea to check their websites or contact them directly for the latest information on opening hours and any additional activities or events that might be on.
+Please note that while many (not all) of these city farms offer free entry, they often rely on donations to support their operations and maintain their facilities.
+It’s also a good idea to check their websites or contact them directly for the latest information on opening hours, accessibility and any additional activities or events that might be on.

-Covent Garden – witness some of the best street performers in London who’ll entertain the crowds with magic tricks, juggling, and music.
-Kids will love watching the lively performances.
+Covent Garden – one of the top free things to do in London with children is witness some of the city’s best street performers.
+They’re legendary and entertain the crowds with magic tricks, juggling, and music.
+Stand near the front if you want to participate.

 Southbank Centre – you’ll see all manner of street artists and buskers as you walk along the South Bank. this venue often hosts free events and activities for children, including storytelling, arts and crafts workshops, and live performances.